QENSlibrary/QENSmodels/README.rst

 License
 -------

-Redistribution of the software is permitted under the terms of the `General Public License version 3 or higher <https://www.gnu.org/licenses/gpl-3.0.en.html>`_.
+Redistribution of the software is permitted under the terms of the 3-Clause BSD license.

 How to use the library?